Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 Automatic triggers: Certain charge types trigger automatic board review.
 For healthcare professionals, substance-related charges almost always result in investigation.
 For CDL holders, a DUI can mean immediate disqualification regardless of the criminal case outcome.

 Independent investigation: Licensing boards operate on different timelines, different evidence standards, and different outcomes than criminal courts.
 The board can suspend or revoke your license even if the criminal case is dismissed.
-The burden of proof is typically "preponderance of the evidence" — much lower than "beyond a reasonable doubt."
+The burden of proof is typically "preponderance of the evidence".
+Much lower than "beyond a reasonable doubt."

 What Shows Up on Background Checks

-Understanding what employers actually see — and when — helps you plan.
+Understanding what employers actually see.
+And when.
+Helps you plan.

 Pending charges: Most commercial background check services report pending charges.
 They typically appear in databases within days to weeks of filing.
 FCRA-compliant services must provide accurate information, but delays and errors are common.